The Office for Public Art provides a variety of tools for those interested in working in the public art field.

 Pittsburgh Artist Registry

-The Office of Public Art has developed a registry of visual, literary, and performing artists in the Pittsburgh region.
+The Office for Public Art has developed a registry of visual, literary, and performing artists in the Pittsburgh region.
 Visit the registry to view over 1,000 artist profiles.

-The Office of Public Art uses this template as a guide to develop project budgets.
+The Office for Public Art uses this template as a guide to develop project budgets.